freeCodeCamp/guide/src/pages/java/constructors/index.md

 Notice that when we write a constructor in this way i.e., providing a parameter, we are `controlling` (point no. 3) the way an instance of `Car` is created.
 In short, we are saying in this example that `you MUST provide a model name in order to get an instance of Car class`.

 Why is this important?
 There are times when you'd want `one and only one` instance of a class which you'd want to use in your entire application.
-One way of achieving this is by using a `private` constructor.
+One way of achieving this is by using the Singleton Pattern which advices to create a `private` constructor and a `public` method to access the single `instance`.

 Assume you need a class to represent a Bank.
 You wouldn't want people to create instance of `Bank` ever.
 So, you design your class: